GRAPHISOFT/archicad-addon-cmake/README.md

 #### MacOS

-Create the default profile, set the compiler version and install dependencies by using the following commands.
+Create the default profile, set the compiler version and install dependencies by using the following commands:

 ```
 conan profile new default --detect